leahfilkin-myob/RefactoringKata/things-we-value/technical/continuous-integration-and-delivery-and-deployment/README.md

 > If you have any issues installing or using `pipe`, reach out to DLX in [#d-devex](https://myob.slack.com/archives/C5UTN25MW) on Slack.

+> **Also, DLX don't recommend creating pipelines manually through the Buildkite website by default, as doing this doesn't create the link between your GitHub repository and your Buildkite pipeline.
+Stay with using the `pipe` tool for now and reach out to [DLX](https://myob.slack.com/archives/C5UTN25MW) directly if you're interested in understanding why they are taking this approach.**

 When running a build on a `Buildkite Agent`, by default, a `Buildkite Agent` looks for a file called either `pipeline.yml`, `buildkite.yml`, or `.buildkite/pipeline.yml` in the root of your project.
 This file outlines the CI/CD automations you want to automatically run for your project, where the pipeline is stored as-code with your project.

 A basic `pipeline.yml` is: